MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 [!include[Introduction to global message handlers](~/includes/snippet-global-handlers-intro.md)]
 This article describes how to implement actions, which are global message handlers.

+Either user utterances or button clicks can trigger an action.
+If 'matches' is specifed, the action will listen for the user to say a word or a phrase that triggers the action.
+Otherwise the action needs to be bound to a button click by using [CardAction.dialogAction()][ClickAction] to trigger the action.

 ## Triggering a help dialog

 With the Bot Builder SDK for Node.js, you can use `triggerAction` to specify the triggers that will cause the